hyperhq/blog.hyper.sh/blog/source/learn-hyper_-by-examples-network-container.md

 This creates a new container called `db` from the `training/postgres` image, which contains a PostgreSQL database.

-Now, you need to delete the web container you created previously so you can replace it with a linked one:
+Now, you need to delete the web container you created previously, so you can replace it with a linked one:

 ```
 $ hyper rm -f web